-Clemson hasn’t lost a football game since falling to Alabama in the national championship on January 1, 2017.
-They avenged that loss with a perfect season and title of their own in 2018.
+Clemson hasn’t lost a football game since falling to Alabama in the national championship on January 1, 2018.
+They avenged that loss with a perfect season and title of their own in the 2018 season.

 Can they stay perfect again in 2019?